merofeev/ss_robust_metric/README.md

 > Its Application to Video Compression".
 2014 IEEE International Conference on Image Processing (ICIP).
 > Paris, France, pp. 1105-1109.

-The comparison carried out by the function is almost robust to all common transformation, thus it allows to carry out fare comparisons of saliency models.
+The comparison carried out by the function is almost invariant to all common transformation, thus it allows to carry out fare comparisons of saliency models.

 Features
 ---------

- - Robustness to
+ - Metric is invariant to
    - Black and white level corrections
    - Gamma correction
    - Mixing method with Center Prior